Look Up (Ringo Starr album)

 Look Up is the twenty-first studio album by English singer-songwriter Ringo Starr.
 It was released on 10 January 2025 through Universal Music Enterprises.
-It marks his first studio album since What's My Name (2019).
-A country music album, it features guest appearances from Billy Strings, Molly Tuttle, Lucius, and Larkin Poe, as well as writing and production contributions from T-Bone Burnett.
+After a series of five extended plays from 2021 to 2024, Look Up is his first studio album since What's My Name (2019).
+A country music album, it features guest appearances from Billy Strings, Molly Tuttle, Lucius, and Larkin Poe, as well as writing and production contributions from T Bone Burnett.
 The album peaked at number one on the UK Country album chart and number 147 on the Billboard 200.

+Background

+In November 2022, Burnett and Starr both attended a book launch held by Olivia Harrison in Los Angeles.
+There, Starr asked Burnett to write a song for the drummer's upcoming EP.
+After agreeing, Burnett wrote "Come Back" and presented it to Starr as a demo in February of the next year.
+The song went unused until fall of 2023, when Starr contacted Burnett and informed him of his plans to record a country EP.
+Starr recorded three more country influenced tracks to accompany "Come Back", and nearly finished the EP, until deciding to take more Burnett songs into consideration for inclusion.
+In March 2024, Burnett presented Starr with eight more country tracks to choose from for inclusion on the EP, and when Ringo expressed his enjoyment for all tracks, he decided to turn the project into a full length album.

+Recording

+Proper recording began at Starr's home studio, Roccabella West, in early March 2024.
+These sessions consisted of Ringo overdubbing drum and vocal tracks on top of demos recorded by Burnett in Nashville, Tennessee from November 2023 through January 2024.
+Recording at Roccabella continued until May, when all of Starr's overdubs were completed.
+Further overdubs were recorded over the next two months in multiple studios throughout Nashville, involving numerous country musicians, such as Billy Strings, Larkin Pow, Lucius, Molly Tuttle, and Paul Franklin.
+The album was then mixed over the course of five days in late July.

 Reception

 Ben Cardew of Pitchfork reviewed the album and gave it a 6.3 rating.
 He described it as having a modern production, solid "drumming" and "full of wonderfully sensitive touches".
 Emma Harrison of Clash wrote that the album "feels contemporary and energised with thoughtful lyrics that showcase his warm vocals" and "different from anything he has done before," giving it an 8/10 rating.
 Rolling Stones Rob Sheffield called the album "the sound of Ringo being himself, the least jaded rock star in the universe, which is exactly what we want from this wise old sage", rating it 3.5 out of 5.